 Like their queen, the ship’s inhabitants choose to mindwipe themselves every few years to remove the burden of that knowledge and avoid responsibility for what they’re complicit in through inaction.
 They basically decide to prioritize their own physical and mental well-being over the star whale’s suffering.
 Is it any wonder the Doctor is so furious when the truth finally comes out?
 Mind you, the ones who do decide to take a stand and protest are fed to the beast anyway (Liz, what the fuck?), preventing them from making any kind of difference.
 Russell T. Davies wrote several episodes that were meant to be social commentary on how humanity can be pretty messed up sometimes (“Midnight” being the most notable example), but I believe “The Beast Below” is the first time Steven Moffat has taken a stab at such a topic, and the last act is pretty unrelenting when it comes to showing how people can turn a blind eye to someone else’s pain for years because it benefits them.
 The dilemma in the third act appears to be a sadistic choice between letting the whale suffer or letting every human onboard the ship die, which Amy refuses to give into.
 Instead, she takes a third option and finally grants it its freedom, and from there (despite what the humans’ leaders did to it), it still decides to complete its original mission and get them all to their destination, because as Amy explains, it always had a remarkably huge heart.
 This final twist makes for a very poignant and heartwarming ending, and exactly the sort of one you’d expect in a Moffat episode, since he’s always championed the strength of kindness in the universe and acknowledged that it can come from some pretty unlikely places.

 Andrew Gunn serves as the director for “The Beast Below”, and his lively, imaginative vision progresses the Moffat era’s new style of being darkly enchanting.
 There are a lot of visuals in this story that are framed incredibly well, like the tensely-shot opening scene where a little kid is dropped down an elevator shaft to die; or the gorgeous zoom-in shot after the credits, where the Doctor is letting Amy Pond float outside his TARDIS so she can admire the local star-systems; or the Doctor and Amy’s reconciliation on the starship’s observation deck, hugging in front of a beautiful vista of the cosmos.
 The CGI work from the Mill gets better and better all the time this season, and they produce some pretty impressive establishing shots of the Starship UK floating in space in this episode, including the final reveal of what the star whale looks like at the end.
-Building off of the new direction he established in “The Eleventh Hour”, you can tell Murray Gold had a lot of fun writing the score for this episode, starting with the menacing title track, “The Beast Below“, which makes good use of the Crouch End Festival Chorus.
+Building off of the new direction he established in “The Eleventh Hour”, you can tell Murray Gold had a lot of fun writing the score for this episode, starting with the menacing title track, “The Beast Below“, which makes good use of a malevolent choir.
 “Amy’s Theme” is just as euphoric and carefree as it ought to be: Amelia waited fourteen years to live out her dreams of seeing the world, and they turn out to be even better than she thought they would be.
 Notably, there’s a tone shift halfway through this track, with the latter half becoming a lot more ominous and foreboding.
 This would seem to suggest that Amy’s time in the TARDIS won’t be all fun and laughter like she imagines, and considering all the messed-up, traumatic stuff that happens to her and Rory before their time on this show is over, that’s certainly an accurate bit of foreshadowing.
 “A Lonely Decision“, the music from the climax, is easily the standout piece in the score: the strings and the choir in this track are so beautiful together and so uplifting, it’s an excellent example of how music can touch your heart.

-In spite of the pacing issues it has, “The Beast Below” is a pretty strong follow-up episode to “The Eleventh Hour” that did exactly what it set out to do: it made me want to see more of the Eleventh Doctor and Amy Pond as a duo, and it sent out a very nice message about what Doctor Who is all about.
+In spite of the pacing issues it has, “The Beast Below” is a pretty worthy follow-up episode to “The Eleventh Hour” that did exactly what it set out to do: it made me want to see more of the Eleventh Doctor and Amy Pond as a duo, and it sent out a very nice message about what Doctor Who is all about.

 * “A horse and a man, above, below.
 One has a plan, but both must go.
 Mile after mile, above, beneath.
 One has a smile, and one has teeth.
 Though the man above might say hello, expect no love from the beast below“.